SimonHansul/EcotoxModelFitting.jl/docs/src/index.md

 ```

 to select the final time-point of the control in the dataframe `df`, assuming that `df` has a column `t_day` indicating time and `treatment` encoding the treatment. <br><br>

+### Data weights

+`EcotoxModelFitting.jl` allows you to assign weights to data on two levels:

+- On the level of the response variable, through the argument `data_weights` in the `ModelFit` constructor
+- On the level of an individual variable, by adding a column `observation_weight` to the raw data.

+The `data_weights` and `observation_weight`s will be normalized individually during construction of the `ModelFit` object. <br>
+Changing either one on an existing `ModelFit` instance requires to re-call `generate_loss_function`.

 ### Compatability with other modelling software